ertis-research/kafka-ml/kustomize/README.md

 | `master-gpu` | `github.com/ertis-research/kafka-ml/kustomize/master-gpu` |
 | `local`      | `github.com/ertis-research/kafka-ml/kustomize/local`      |

+These versions should work with any Kubernetes compatible cluster, such as K8s and K3s.

 ## Installation

 1. Create a `kustomize.yaml` file with the following contents: